awemorris/PlayfieldEngine/README.md

 It is designed to provide:

+- Scripting (NoctLang)
-- Graphics
+- Graphics (DirectX12, Metal, and OpenGL)
-- Audio
+- Audio (DirectSound, Audio Unit, ALSA, and OpenAL)
 - Input
-- Cross-platform deployment
+- Cross-platform (Windows, macOS, Linux, iOS, Android, Consoles, and WebAssembly)

 Originally developed under the name "Fuel" and "NoctVM", Noct2D was reimagined to meet the demands of modern, production-ready environments across diverse platforms.

 ---